+The mark of a livable community is the way it attracts newcomers to settle there.
+Hermon's attractiveness is borne out through the continuing arrival of newcomers.
 The Town of Hermon will continue to support regional recreational opportunities with the recreation departments of adjacent towns.
-As communities grow and their populations expand to where additional programming is desired, there will be continuing opportunities to supplement each others' team sports offerings.
+As communities grow and their populations expand to where additional programming is desired, there will be continuing opportunities to supplement each other's team sports offerings.

 As numbers of participants grow, towns will grow through phases where: